 Once paternity is legally established, the mother and child are also granted access to the father’s medical history and genetic information in order to learn of any medical problems the child may inherit.
-A suit to challenge paternity doesn't always mean it is initiated by the mother.
-Sometimes, a court or medical professional names the wrong person as the father of a child, or lab tests can provide erroneous results.
+A suit to challenge paternity isn't always something that's initiated by the mother.
+Sometimes a court or medical professional names the wrong person as the father of a child, or lab tests can provide erroneous results.
 In those cases, either parent may file a suit challenging paternity.

 Grounds for Challenging Paternity

 Many paternity proceedings rely on medical evidence to show who the father is.
 Usually these tests are accurate, but sometimes they produce erroneous results.
 The following are grounds for challenging a prior finding of paternity:

 - Tainted lab results (e.g., evidence of prior errors in lab results and routinely substandard work);

 - Fraudulent lab results (e.g., evidence that the opposing party sent someone else to take the lab test on his behalf);

 - Proof that test results were tampered with; and

 - Proof of the mother’s infidelity in marriage -- when a child is born into an opposite-sex marriage, the husband is presumed to be the father unless proven otherwise.

 State laws vary from state to state as to the grounds they accept to challenge a paternity test.